 - Fraping: Taking over someone else’s social media account and making them look bad by posting extreme images or content

 - Cyberstalking: Being obsessed with another child and harassing or giving them unwanted attention online

 How to Prevent Cyberbullying

-Here are some tips for you to take to prevent cyberbullying:
+Here are some tips to take to prevent cyberbullying:

 Keep Younger Children Off of Social Media

 Apps such as Instagram and Tik-Tok have a minimum age of 13 for a reason.
 Younger children are not able to deal with social media and the content is often not age-appropriate.
 Parenting expert and best-selling author Dr. Laura Markham recommends keeping children off these apps for as long as possible.